Film Production and Media Studies, Media Studies

 He has also published in such journals as Critical Studies in Media Communication, Journal of Broadcasting & Electronic Media and Journal of Communication.
-He teaches mass media and society, cultural aspects of the mass media and the spring semester of the Ph.D. proseminar.
+He teaches mass media and society, cultural aspects of the mass media, social and cultural aspects of advertising, and the spring semester of the Ph.D. proseminar.

 In the News

 209 Carnegie Building